russmatney/org-crud/readme.md

 ## Status

+Very alpha.
+I've recently namespaced the keys and flattened the props a bit.
+Still waiting for things to settle.

-Brand new.
-Used internally for a few months, freshly broken into its own library.
-The public api still needs to be proven.
+I've used it internally for a few months, but the public api still needs to be proven.

 It works for my current use-cases, and there are unit tests!
 Feel free to take it for a spin.